Banged-up Wales hoping for comfy win vs Uruguay at World Cup

 The coach said he’s prepared to play guys out of position, noting reserve flanker James Davies can play on the wing, and so can Tipuric.

-But they need first to have Uruguay far in their rearview mirror.
+But they need first to have Uruguay, which also beat Fiji , far in their rearview mirror.

+Naturally, the Uruguayans won’t cooperate.
+They were proud to trail Australia only 19-3 last Saturday, and the end result was a 20-point better loss than at the 2015 Rugby World Cup.

+“We are going to play Wales like our first half against Australia,” reserve back Rodrigo Silva said.
+“We will try to play 80 minutes at that pace.”

 Lineups: